-- o ideally, all unauthorised items are left outside of the examination room; - o any pencil cases taken into the examination room must be see-through; - any unauthorised items that have been taken into the examination room must be placed out of reach of the candidates (and not under their desks) before the examination starts.
-This will normally be at the front of the examination room or a similar arrangement that enables the invigilator to control access to the items. - e) Following the invigilator's announcement (see Appendix 3) any mobile phones or other unauthorised items in the candidates' possession must be handed to the invigilator prior to the examination starting. - f) If candidates have access to unauthorised items in the examination room this may be considered as malpractice.
-They could be subject to penalties in accordance with the JCQ publication Suspected Malpractice: Policies and Procedures, 1 September 2020 to 31 August 2021: http://www.jcq.org.uk/exams-office/malpractice g) Prior to the examination starting, the invigilator must ensure that candidates have removed their wrist watches and placed them on their desks.
+- ideally, all unauthorised items are left outside of the examination room; - any pencil cases taken into the examination room must be see-through; - any unauthorised items that have been taken into the examination room must be placed out of reach of the candidates (and not under their desks) before the examination starts.
+This will normally be at the front of the examination room or a similar arrangement that enables the invigilator to control access to the items - e) Following the invigilator's announcement (see Appendix 3) any mobile phones or other unauthorised items in the candidates' possession must be handed to the invigilator prior to the examination starting.
+This also includes watches. - f) If candidates have access to unauthorised items in the examination room this may be considered as malpractice.
+They could be subject to penalties in accordance with the JCQ publication Suspected Malpractice: Policies and Procedures, 1 September 2021 to 31 August 2022: